MetriqOrg/go/tools/stellar-archivist/README.md

 ## Specifying history archives

-Unlike `gramr`, `stellar-archivist` does not run subprocesses to access history archives;
+Unlike `gravity`, `stellar-archivist` does not run subprocesses to access history archives;
 instead it operates directly on history archives given by URLs.
 Currently it understands URLs of the following schemes: